What Does an Equine-Assisted Therapist Treat?

 Examination

-To demonstrate competency, aspiring equine-assisted therapists often need to pass a licensing exam.
-The specifics of the exam can vary by jurisdiction, but a common example is the National Counselor Examination (NCE).
+To demonstrate competency and become licensed, aspiring equine-assisted therapists often need to pass a licensing exam.
+The specifics of the exam can vary depending on the type of licensure desired (counselor, psychologist, etc.), but a common example is the National Counselor Examination (NCE).
 Success in this examination is a crucial step toward obtaining the necessary credentials.

 State Requirements